 If you pass away during the term of the policy, your beneficiaries will receive full payment in the amount specified in the policy after debts have been paid.
 So if you took out term life insurance for $500,000 for a term of 30 years and passed away just 1 year after the policy was initiated, your beneficiaries will receive $500,000.

 If the policy terminates or reaches the end of the term before you pass away, it may pay out a portion of the amount that you were covered for depending on the conditions of the policy.
 Most Australians opt for term cover instead of whole or full life insurance because it is often far less costly.
-It is recommended to speak to an insurance broker or advisor to determine whether term life insurance or whole life insurance is better suited to your unique requirements.
+It is recommended to speak to a life insurance broker or advisor to determine whether term life insurance or whole life insurance is better suited to your unique requirements.

 Who Needs A Life Insurance Policy?